NeuroTechX/moabb/CONTRIBUTING.md

 MOABB uses [`poetry`](https://python-poetry.org/) for dependency management.
-This tool enables one to have a reproducible environment on all popular OS (Linux, MacOS and Windows) and provides easy publiching pipeline.
+This tool enables one to have a reproducible environment on all popular OS (Linux, MacOS and Windows) and provides easy publishing pipeline.

 Another tool that makes development more stable is [`pre-commit`](https://pre-commit.com/).
 It automatically runs variety of Code Quality